Results 381 to 400 of 435

 Not really.
 Both clubs are traditionally worker clubs, like most clubs in the Ruhrgebiet.
 This is also why the rivalry is relatively docile.
 No religious or political conflict, just two neighbors that really hate each other.

 Bayern vs. Dortmund is much more of a contrast.
 Rich versus "poor".
 The jovial Bavarians against the stoic Prussians.
-North versus South."Reason is the madness of the strongest"
+North versus South.to wound the autumnal city.

 25-05-2013, 08:23 PM #393